Solomon Islands (ecoregion)

-The Solomon Archipelago is a terrestrial ecoregion and marine ecoregion in the Pacific Ocean.
-It includes the tropical ocean waters surrounding most of the Solomon Islands archipelago (excluding the Santa Cruz Islands, which is a part of the Vanuatu marine ecoregion with the forests being part of the Vanuatu rain forests ecoregion), and includes Bougainville Island and Buka Island of Papua New Guinea and their surrounding waters.
+The Solomon Islands archipelago covers a terrestrial ecoregion and marine ecoregion (sometimes referred to as the Solomon Archipelago) in the Pacific Ocean.
+It includes the tropical ocean waters surrounding most of the archipelago (excluding the Santa Cruz Islands, which is a part of the Vanuatu marine ecoregion with the forests being part of the Vanuatu rain forests ecoregion), and includes Bougainville Island and Buka Island of Papua New Guinea and their surrounding waters.

 Bougainville is the largest island in the archipelago, while it is geographically part of the Solomon Archipelago, it is politically an autonomous region of Papua New Guinea.

 The Solomon Islands rain forests form part of the East Melanesian Islands ecoregion, also known as the Solomons-Vanuatu-Bismarck moist forests, which is a biogeographic region in the Melanesia subregion of Oceania.

 Key Biodiversity Areas

 In the Solomon Islands there are 28 land based and 24 marine protected areas formally recognised (PIPAP 2016).
 The Pacific Islands Protected Areas Portal (PIPAP 2021) states that 530.42 km2 out of 29,191.65 km2 (1.82%) of the total land area of Solomon Islands is protected, while 1,879.38 km2 out of 1,609,756.55 km2 (0.12%) of the total marine area is protected.

 The protected areas in the Solomon Archipelago include: Arnavon Community Marine Conservation Area, Kolombangara Forest Reserve, Makira Highlands Conservation Area and Komarindi Catchment Conservation Area on Guadalcanal.
 There are 36 Key Biodiversity Areas identified for the Solomon archipelago, including Kunua Plains and Mount Balbi on Bougainville Island, Mount Maetambe – Kolombangara River Important Bird Area on Choiseul Island, Kolombangara Upland Forest, Guadalcanal Watersheds, Nendö Island and Marovo Kavachi, a submarine volcano known as Kavachi, which is 28 km to the south of Vangunu.